Palestinian leader Abbas postpones Israel meeting

 “We know that Mofaz will bring nothing new,” said Wasl Abu Yosef, a member of Abbas’ Palestine Liberation Organization, who told reporters of the postponement.

-Israeli officials, who had previously never confirmed or denied the meeting would happen, did not comment.
+Israeli officials, who never confirmed or denied the meeting would happen, did not comment.

-The meeting had been supposed to take place in the West Bank city of Ramallah.
-Former Palestinian minister Hassan Asfour said the postponement might have been prompted by a protest among Palestinian youths who did not like the idea of Mofaz, a former Israeli defense chief, being a guest at Abbas’ headquarters.
+The meeting was supposed to take place in the West Bank city of Ramallah.
+Former Palestinian minister Hassan Asfour said the postponement may have been prompted by a protest among Palestinian youths who did not like the idea of Mofaz, a former Israeli defense chief, being a guest at Abbas’ headquarters.

-Dozens of young Palestinians later clashed with Abbas’ security forces as they tried to march on the headquarters in protest against the meeting, even though it had been put off.
-Four people were detained.

-Israel says the settlements issue should be resolved in negotiations and rejects any preconditions for talks.
+Israel says the settlements issue should be resolved in negotiations and rejects any pre-conditions for talks.
+(Reporting by Ali Sawafta; Editing by Pravin Char)